Kotlin/kotlinx.coroutines/docs/topics/coroutine-context-and-dispatchers.md

 <!--- TEST -->

-The example above uses the [use](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.io/use.html) function from the Kotlin standard library to properly release thread resources created by [newSingleThreadContext] when they're no longer needed.
+The example above uses the [use] function from the Kotlin standard library to properly release thread resources created by [newSingleThreadContext] when they're no longer needed.

->Note that [withContext] doesn't create a new coroutine -
->it merely provides a [CoroutineScope] with the specified context.
->
-{style="note"}

 ## Job in the context